iberdinsky-skilld/sdc-addon/README.md

 The SDC Storybook Addon simplifies the integration of Drupal Single Directory Components (SDC) into Storybook, offering several key features:

-- **Vite Plugin Integration**: Leverages the vite-plugin-twig-drupal plugin to seamlessly load and process Twig templates used in SDC components.
+- **Vite Plugin Integration**: You can use either the vite-plugin-twig-drupal plugin (Twig.js) or the vite-plugin-twing-drupal plugin (Twing) to load and process Twig templates in SDC components.
 - **Dynamic Path Resolution**: Utilizes namespaces to dynamically discover components within your project structure, eliminating the need for manual configuration.
 - **Story Generation**: Automatically creates stories based on the YAML configurations of your SDC components, streamlining the story creation process.
 - **JSON Schema Support**: Supports JSON Schema for props and slots, enabling the generation of mock data for missing values and ensuring data consistency.